EvidentlyCube/csharp-binary-stream/README.md

 There are some small well-document quirks to be aware of:

  - Using `readLong` and `readUnsignedLong` risks losing precision with really big numbers because JavaScript only supports `double` type.
- - Currently the constructor only accepts `ArrayBuffer` which can be not what you expect when you access `buffer` property of a small `TypedArray`.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## License